Will Digital Marketing be Replaced by AI?

 How AI Is Changing Digital Marketing

-Artificial intelligence is transforming digital marketing across multiple dimensions, creating more efficient, data-driven, and personalized approaches to customer engagement.
+Artificial intelligence is transforming digital marketing across multiple dimensions, enabling more efficient, data-driven, and personalized customer engagement.

 Hyper-Personalization at Scale